AnttonLA/blood-variome-pipelines/DeCODE_GWAS_analysis/README.md

 ### About Snakemake
 Snakemake is a workflow management system that ensures the robustness and reproducibility of the analysis.
 In order to run the pipeline in your computer, you need to have Snakemake installed.
-You can install it through [Conda](https://docs.conda.io/en/latest/) with the following command:
+You can install it through [Conda](https://docs.conda.io/en/latest/) with the following commands:

     conda config --add channels conda-forge
     conda config --add channels bioconda